BDC Hamburger Icon

 • How many?

-For example, let’s say your goal is to reach sales of $96,000 per year.
+For example, let’s say your goal is to increase sales to $96,000 per year.
 To measure your goal, you could take the following actions:

-• You set a milestone target of $8,000 in sales each month.
+• Set a milestone target of $8,000 in sales each month.

 Measuring draws your focus, helping you boost your odds of achieving your goal.
 One good way to measure is to have a dashboard arranged by month.
 For example, you could use a chart like this: